Cyndi-24/Fraud-Detection-App/README.md

 * Streamlit (or Flask, depending on your app)
 * Git & GitHub

   # Methodology

 The project followed a structured machine learning workflow:

 1. Data Exploration and Cleaning

-The dataset was examined to understand its structure, identify missing values, detect inconsistencies, and prepare the data for analysis through appropriate cleaning and preprocessing techniques.
+The dataset was examined to understand its structure, identify missing values, check for null valuesdetect inconsistencies, and prepare the data for analysis through appropriate cleaning and preprocessing techniques.

 2. Feature Preprocessing